automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Nemegtosaurus.md

 # Nemegtosaurus
-## Description: This titanosaur has been recreated from a single, incomplete skull.
+## This titanosaur has been recreated from a single, incomplete skull.